pritampatil4/cypress-tests/README.md

 # cypress-tests
-Getting started with writing front-end automations tests using Cypress.
+Getting started with writing front-end automation tests using Cypress.